How to borrow items for exhibitions

 The borrower will bear the cost of all packing and transport and appoint experienced fine art agents in the UK (and, where applicable, abroad), to undertake this work.

 The Registrar’s Office will approve all arrangements, including the choice of fine art agents, before the borrower appoints the agents.
+Transport must adhere to the minimum requirements set out by the Manager, Security and Protection Advice, Arts Council England.

-For international loans, the fine art agents will arrange all customs and security clearance and ensure that the courier (Point 6.7) is given assistance at all ports of entry and exit.
+For international loans, the fine art agents will arrange all customs and security clearance and ensure that the courier (Point 6.8) is given assistance at all ports of entry and exit.

 6.8 The courier (Library representative/ escort)